 |Cheapest in||January||Best time to find cheap flights, 4% potential price drop|

 |Average price||£844||Average for round-trip flights in July 2020|

 When is the best time to fly to Indore?

 Choose a month below to see average flight price and weather conditions.

 £511 - £1018

 Indore experiences a real “Indian Summer”.
 The temperatures during this season can be exceptionally high, so quite unpleasant to sightsee in.
 The best time to visit Indore would be in the winter, from around October to March.
 The weather is still relatively mild and much more bearable at this point.
 Also, as term time usually falls within most of these months, you can expect it be slightly cheaper to travel during this time of year.

-When is the best time to book flights to Indore?
+When is the best time to book a flight to Indore?